masinag/approximate-integration/README.md

 cmake ..
 make
 ```
-This will create an executable fine named `bin/volesti_integrate`.
+This will create an executable file named `bin/volesti_integrate`.

 ## Usage
 ```